 We are a four person household with two teenagers with lots of sports kit to be washed.

 Analysis of our energy bills was that our electricity cost were fairly stable from season to season.
-The BIG fluctuating cost was gas, mainly used for winter heating.
+The big, BIG, fluctuating cost was gas, mainly used for winter heating.

 In the UK the unit cost of Electricity has risen but not as much as the unit cost of gas.
-The reason for this is that in the UK about half of the electricity power stations are gas powered, so increases in the global cost of gas affects the cost of electricity too.
+The reason for this is that in the UK about half of the electricity power stations are gas powered, so increases in the global cost of gas directly impact the cost of electricity.

 Electricity fuel cost

 We started with the low hanging fruit and seeing if we could incrementally shave some cost off the electricity bill by reducing our electricity kWh usage.

 - Lights.
 We are now very focused on turning off lights as we leave rooms.